 Yes, you want to make money — but not at the expense of your safety and security.
 That's why you should set limits for the number of purchases and total dollar value you'll accept from one account in a single day.

-If you sell casual boots, for example, and one customer tries to make 10 purchases worth thousands of dollars in under 24 hours, you know something suspicious is happening.
+If you sell casual boots, for example, and one customer tries to make 10 purchases worth thousands of dollars in under 24 hours, something suspicious may be happening.
 You may be able to set up your e-commerce site to flag these types of transactions for you.

 When a customer pays with a credit card on your site, they should be prompted to enter a billing address for that card.
-That's where the address verification system (AVS) comes in.
+That's where an address verification system (AVS) comes in.

-The card verification value (CVV) is that three- or four-digit security code printed on the back (and sometimes the front) of credit cards.
-According to Payment Card Industry (PCI) compliance rules, merchants can't store the CVV as part of a customer's credit card information.
-Therefore, it's one of the most effective forms of fraud protection because customers must enter their CVV every time they check out.
+The card verification value (CVV) is the three- or four-digit security code printed on the back (or sometimes the front) of credit cards.
+According to Payment Card Industry (PCI) compliance rules, merchants can't store the CVV as part of a customer's credit card information.2 It's one of the most effective forms of fraud protection because customers must enter their CVV every time they check out.
 Plus, it's virtually impossible for hackers to get that number unless they've stolen the person's physical credit card.

 Most payment processors include a tool to require CVV as part of their checkout templates, so make sure to use it.